nickpadd/EnglishPremierLeaguePredictor/README.md

 # EnglishPremierLeaguePredictor
-A predictor of premier league games based on historic perfomances of teams taking into account their leage table statistics.
+A predictor of premier league games based on historic perfomances of teams taking into account their league table statistics.